Skip to content

 Labels

 A-lint Area: Lints (warnings about flaws in source code) such as unused_mut.
-A-traits Area: Trait system T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
+A-trait-system Area: Trait system T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Comments